Sean-Toroghi/portfolio/Marketing/Marketing_MyNotes.md

 # Statitstical hypothesis testing

 Forming hypothesis requieres to define null and alternative hypothsis.
 The null hypothesis indicates the two groups are not statistically significant different.
 The alternative hypothsis indicates the two groups shows a statistially significant difference.
+When p-value is smaller than a threshold (t-value larger than a threshold), we can then reject null hyp. in favor of alt. hyp., otherwise we fail to reject null hyp.